w3f/polkadot-wiki/docs/general/glossary.md

 ## Re-Genesis

 Re-Genesis is the process of exporting the current chain state, and creating a new chain that builds on it.
 Re-Genesis will involve stop-the-world migration, which results in a period of time when no actual blocks are added to the blockchain.
-In a way, regenesis can be viewed as a hard fork process.
+In a way, re-genesis can be viewed as a hard fork process.
 A formal design of Re-Genesis on Substrate is still under development - [Re-Genesis Rationale and Design](https://github.com/paritytech/substrate/issues/7458).

-## Relay chain
+## Relay Chain

 The chain that coordinates consensus and communication between parachains (and external chains, via bridges).